 Visitors are nominated by Penn faculty or Penn academic departments—or are invited directly by the Kleinman Center.

 The Kleinman Center provides a stipend for the visitor’s time, travel, and other expenses incurred during the weeklong visit.
 The Kleinman Center also provides an office housed within the center, located in the iconic Fisher Fine Arts Library.

 Visitors participate in programming organized and designed by the nominating faculty member, the department, or the Kleinman Center, and are invited to submit a policy digest on a pre-approved topic.

-NOTE: Due to COVID restrictions, our Visiting Scholars program is happening virtually this year.
+NOTE: Due to COVID restrictions, our Visiting Scholars program is happening semi-virtually this year.
 All in-person visitors are required to be vaccinated, per University guidelines.